Rancho Buena Vista High School: Criminal issues

 In 2018, Tay Christopher Cooper, a former social studies teacher at Rancho Buena Vista, pleaded guilty to possession of child pornography.
 He is serving time in a federal prison, and is also being investigated for child abuse.

 A former speech therapist at Rancho Buena Vista was arrested in 2019 for allegedly sending threatening messages to co-workers.

 In popular culture

-Rancho Buena Vista High School is featured in the video game Tony Hawk's Pro Skater 2 (2000), created by San Diego native Tony Hawk.
-The school's Longhorn emblem is displayed on the wall of one of the buildings in the school level.
+Rancho Buena Vista High School is featured in the video game Tony Hawk's Pro Skater 2 (2000), based on San Diego native Tony Hawk.
+The school's Longhorn emblem is displayed on the wall of one of the buildings in the "School II" level.